 Education in Emergencies (EiE): DG ECHO will support education actions in emergencies including sudden onset emergencies, ongoing conflicts, natural disasters and situations of displacement (IDP/Refugee).
-The objective of these EiE actions will be to prevent, reduce, mitigate and respond to emergency-related barriers to children's education while ensuring inclusive and quality education .
-EiE actions will respond to the multiple barriers (academic, financial, social, institutional, physical/infrastructural) that children face in accessing their education due to their experiences of the humanitarian situation.
-As such, EiE actions must be tailored to the different needs of
+The objective of these EiE actions will be to prevent, reduce, mitigate and respond to emergency-related barriers to children's48

-&lt;sup>12 The Commission adheres to the UN Convention on the Rights of the Child that defines a 'child' as a person below the age of 18.
+The Commission adheres to the UN Convention on the Rights of the Child that defines a 'child' as a person below the age of 18.